Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 #### Important State Variables

 * `mapping(address => IEigenPod) public ownerToPod`: Tracks the deployed `EigenPod` for each Staker
-* `mapping(address => int256) public podOwnerShares`: Keeps track of the actively restaked beacon chain ETH for each Staker.
+* `mapping(address => int256) public podOwnerDepositShares`: Keeps track of the actively restaked beacon chain ETH for each Staker.
     * In some cases, a beacon chain balance update may cause a Staker's balance to drop below zero.
 This is because when queueing for a withdrawal in the `DelegationManager`, the Staker's current shares are fully removed.
-If the Staker's beacon chain balance drops after this occurs, their `podOwnerShares` may go negative.
+If the Staker's beacon chain balance drops after this occurs, their `podOwnerDepositShares` may go negative.
 This is a temporary change to account for the drop in balance, and is ultimately corrected when the withdrawal is finally processed.
-    * Since balances on the consensus layer are stored only in Gwei amounts, the EigenPodManager enforces the invariant that `podOwnerShares` is always a whole Gwei amount for every staker, i.e. `podOwnerShares[staker] % 1e9 == 0` always.
+    * Since balances on the consensus layer are stored only in Gwei amounts, the EigenPodManager enforces the invariant that `podOwnerDepositShares` is always a whole Gwei amount for every staker, i.e. `podOwnerDepositShares[staker] % 1e9 == 0` always.

 ---

 ### Depositing Into EigenLayer